git-plm/parts/README.md

 - not duplicate part parameters.
 - leverage the standard KiCad symbol library for most common parts.
 - easy add variants with just a line in the DB.
-- tracks all database changes.
+- track all database changes.
+- scale to multiple designers.

 ## Using the GitPLM Parts Database in KiCad